 Oftentimes people lose sight of why they are pursuing a task, what they intend to do, and what their route path is.
 If you are in this situation, you should strive to build your self-control muscle.
 Like all the other parts of the body, when it doesn’t get much exercise, it becomes weaker over time.
 You should explore whether this muscle needs strengthening (for example by taking more consistent challenges) or resting due to its overuse (it may have got depleted because you have been using it a lot and with too many tasks competing for your time and energy).

 I am confident that at this point you have probably identified one or more demotivating situations that you are stuck in and that, hopefully, you are planning to use some of the tactics suggested to avoid them or minimise their effect.
 I know that if you really desire it you will be able to liberate yourself from the chains that are keeping you from enjoying life, and achieve you goals and dreams.
 I challenge you to take action now - do it, and you won’t regret it for the rest of your life.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Fabrizio Ricciardi

 Do you want your business to thrive?
 Are you stuck in your career path?
+Are you feeling demotivated?
 Do you want healthier and happier relationships in your personal life and at work?
 Do you wish to have more confidence?
 Are you lost as you are trying to figure out the purpose in your life?
 Do you feel you are not good enough?
-Do you need help with setting and achieving goals?
+Do you need help with setting and achieving goa… Read more